ethereum-optimism/optimism-mud-starter/README.md

 ### Install pnpm

-Pnpm is the package manager Mud uses.
+Pnpm is the package manager MUD uses.
 It's usage is very similar to NPM but speed is much faster

 ```bash
 npm install pnpm --global